Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019.md

 * Analytics reports may show incomplete data because the model is marked as "ready" before it is actually complete.
 * The velocity, burndown and burnup widgets display different planned work for users on different time zones.
+* A hold may be placed on Analytics data ingestion while doing maintenance which can cause stale reports.

+### General

+* Left navigation items get squeezed on IE when there is not enough space.

 ### Administration